db627/mywebclass-agile-docs/documentation/theme_1/theme_project_setup.md

 SEO and Google Analytics integration/tracking have been added to the website to ensure that the website is easily discoverable and the user behavior is being tracked.
 The following SEO and Google Analytics practices are being followed:

-- The website is being optimized for search engines with relevant keywords, meta descriptions, and title tags.
+- Make sure the website is being optimized for search engines with relevant keywords, meta descriptions, and title tags.
-- Google Analytics has been integrated to track the user behavior and identify areas for improvement.
+- Implement google Analytics to track the user behavior and identify areas for improvement.
-- A data-driven approach is being followed to optimize the website and improve the user experience.
+- Use a data-driven approach to optimize the website and improve the user experience.

 ## Initiative(s)